fin-daniel-ho/Python_REST_SOAP/README.md

 ## Overview
-_This is a simple message board web application which is combination of Flask and Spyne.
-The application has two services: createMessage and listMessages._
+_This is a simple message board web application which supports 2 protocols: REST and SOAP.
+The application has two services: createMessage and listMessages.
+The application was implemented by using Python Flask and Spyne libraries._

 ## General